RIPAGlobal/scimitar/README.md

 * The `displayName` of a Group is described in [RFC 7643 section 4.2](https://tools.ietf.org/html/rfc7643#section-4.2) and in the free-text schema `description` field as required, but the schema nonetheless states `"required" : false` in the formal definition.
 We consider this to be an error and mark the property as `"required" : true`.

 * In the `members` section of a [`Group` in the RFC 7643 core schema](https://tools.ietf.org/html/rfc7643#page-69), any member's `value` is noted as _not_ required but [the RFC also says](https://tools.ietf.org/html/rfc7643#section-4.2) "Service providers MAY require clients to provide a non-empty value by setting the "required" attribute characteristic of a sub-attribute of the "members" attribute in the "Group" resource schema".
 Scimitar does this.
 The `value` field would contain the `id` of a SCIM resource, which is the primary key on "our side" as a service provider.
 Just as we must store `externalId` values to maintain a mapping on "our side", we in turn _do_ require clients to provide our ID in group member lists via the `value` field.

+### Omissions

+* Only a single filters are supported ("attribute-operation-value" or "attribute-present"); no multiple entries with "and"/"or"/"not", or support for parentheses indicating precedence.

+* Only whole-resource `PUT` is supported for updates, not the complicated `PATCH` mechanism.
+The mandatory former maps very closely to Rails behaviour while the optional latter would require very extensive extra code, especially around multiple operation types and `path` handling, with its filter-like strings.